-- 1. Fill in the Host : Port field with the DNS name or IP address of the Portal to which you want to connect, optionally followed by a colon and the port number where the Portal is listening for connections (by default, 443). - 2.
-Type in your Username, which is the name of the user as registered in the Portal. - 3.
-Type in your Password. - 4.
+1. Fill in the Host : Port field with the DNS name or IP address of the Portal to which you want to connect, optionally followed by a colon and the port number where the Portal is listening for connections (by default, 443).

+- 2. Depending on the authentication mechanisms available, choose one of the following: - ◆ If your administrator has enabled either SAML or Windows authentication of users, tick the box Use single sign-on. - ◆ If only internal or plain Active Directory authentication are available, enter your credentials manually: - 1.
+Type in your Username, which is the name of the user as registered in the Portal. - 2.
+Type in your Password. - 3.
 Optional: Check the option Remember me to have the Host : Port and Username fields prefilled with the same data that you just typed the next time that you log in to the Finder from the same computer.
-You have to retype your password only. - 5.
+The next login, you will just have to retype your password (if not externally managed). - 4.
 Optional: Check the option Sign me in automatically for the login dialog to remember your password as well and skip the login step altogether the next time that you run the Finder from the same computer.
-Checking this option implies that the previous Remember me option is also checked. - 6.
-Click Connect. - 7.
-If more than one Engine within your view domain is available in the Portal, a list with all connected Engines shows up in the dialog Engine selection:

-- ◆ Click the name of an Engine to connect to it. - ◆ Click the star to the right of the name of an Engine to make that Engine your favorite.
+Checking this option implies that the previous Remember me option is also checked.
+Administrators can disable this option. - 5.
+Click Connect. - ◆ If SAML authentication is enabled and you have not logged in to your corporate account yet, the Finder will open your corporate login page on your default web browser.
+Log in with your corporate account as usual. - 6.
+If more than one Engine within your view domain is available in the Portal, a list with all connected Engines shows up in the dialog Engine selection: - ◆ Click the name of an Engine to connect to it. - ◆ Click the star to the right of the name of an Engine to make that Engine your favorite.
 The next time that you log in to the Finder from the same computer, the step to select the Engine is skipped and you connect directly to your favorite Engine.
 You can later change your favorite Engine once you have logged in.